-LMHA utilizes the services of InterChez to ensure accurate translation of documents.
+LMHA utilizes a third party service to ensure accurate translation of documents.

 2-III.D.
 IMPLEMENTATION PLAN

 After completing the four-factor analysis and deciding what language assistance services are appropriate, the LMHA shall determine whether it is necessary to develop a written implementation plan to address the identified needs of the LEP populations it serves.